Velocidex/velociraptor-docs/content/docs/server_automation/server_api/_index.md

 will use that api configuration file to connect remotely to the API server and run the query there.

-This can be chained to other tools and automations orchestrated with a simple bash script:
+This can be chained to other tools and automation orchestrated with a simple bash script:

 ```